Utility Cloud Glossary

 A security right assigned to a user individually instead of through a security role.
 Individual security rights can also be revoked through a right exception.

 A collection of work orders with common scheduling and other details.
 Work orders in routes can be ordered by sequence in the route.

 An advanced search in the Account, Asset, User, or Work Order searches saved by a user.
 These searches can be easily retrieved at a later date or used in other parts of Utility cloud.

 A work order set with a start date that will not reoccur once completed.

 Work assigned against an entire asset class in an account to be completed within a specific interval.

 An image attached to an asset to represent a visual of that asset.
 If an asset with a schematic has child assets, you can place those child assets on the schematic to represent their location within the parent asset.

-A right assigned to a user through a security role or a right exception determining what a user is permitted to do in Utility Cloud.
+A right assigned to a user through a security role or a right exception that determines what a user is permitted to do in Utility Cloud.

-A user-defined collection of security rights assigned to a user determining what a user is permitted to do in Utility Cloud.
+A user-defined collection of security rights assigned to a user determines what a user is permitted to do in Utility Cloud.
 All users must be assigned at least one security role.